ortus-docs/commandbox-docs/usage/execution/recipes.md

 ## Exiting a recipe

 You can use the exit command in a recipe and instead of leaving the entire shell, the recipe will simply stop execution right there.
-If an exit code is passed, it will because the exit code of the recipe command as well as the entire shell.
+If an exit code is passed, it will become the exit code of the recipe command as well as the entire shell.

 ```bash
 exit 1